 The name of Message to Man Film Festival’s new programme is inspired by David Lynch’s cult classic, which introduced a surrealist concept of a shifted reality that was groundbreaking for the late 20th century.
 The show anticipated much of modern life and remains relevant to this day.

-The four films featured in the programme reflect cinema’s dual nature.
-On the one hand, it is becoming increasingly realistic: this near-documentary authenticity is felt in MMXX by Romania’s Cristi Puiu and Animal by Greece’s Sofia Exarchou.
+The three films featured in the programme reflect cinema’s dual nature.
+On the one hand, it is becoming increasingly realistic: this near-documentary authenticity is felt in MMXX by Romania’s Cristi Puiu.
 On the other hand, there is the absurdist world in Universal Language by Canadian filmmaker Matthew Rankin and the hypnotically shifted Shambhala by Nepalese director Min Bahadur Bham.

 Films: